chadwilcomb/codereviews/nycstreets/permitapplication-millingandpaving.md

 App.Collections.LocationList
 - 2311, 2335: move these switches to some utility functions.
 It is repeated at least one place (line 199).
 - 2331, 2332: presentation code should not be in a Collection, move it to a View.
+- 2334: Use `App.getBoroName()` instead

 **Views**

 App
+- 733: scope the App view to `$('#content')` instead of `$('body')`
+- 768: add `$('.modal').appendTo('body')` to move all the modals at once, remove the individual `appendTo('body')` from modal() calls.
+- 48: cache the jQuery selectors, especially if using in a loop, ie- `$('#submit-modal-body')`
+- 157-159: just set the values of these variables in the same line as declaring them.
+- 48, 89, 111: All of this static text should be in a constant at the top of the App object or in a seperate object so it can be edited easier and/or reused where possible.
+- 177: It seems like `enabled` should be false by default and we should be checking `App.AllPermits.length` rather than `App.LocationList` and `App.SelectedPermitTypes`
+- 151, 729: duplicate function, `close()` never called.

 App.Views.Permittee
 - 776: Best practice is to set the `el` property only when we initialize the view.
 It's possible the element is not available when the JS file is first parsed.
 We should wait until `document.ready` (or `App.start()`) to assign the el to a view.